 HOW OFTEN SHOULD YOU EMAIL, CALL, STALK A RECRUITER?

-We spoke to one of our recruitment gurus, Jessica Wisdom, and asked her what she feels is the best policy for recruiter outreach.
-Here are four of her DO’s and DON’T’s when it comes to contacting a recruiter during the interview process.
+We reached out to our in-house recruitment gurus and asked them what they feels is the best policy for recruiter outreach.
+Here are are some DO’s and DON’T’s when it comes to contacting a recruiter during the interview process.

 1. DO send emails after an interview (though not too many)